vkibaja/vkibaja.github.io/_pages/about.md

 ## A little about myself

-👩🏽 My name is **Vanessa Kibaja**.
+👩🏽 Hi there!
+I'm **Vanessa Kibaja**.

-💼 A dedicated **cybersecurity professional** and **incident response expert**.
+💼 As a dedicated **cybersecurity professional** and **incident response expert**, I thrive on the challenge of keeping digital landscapes secure.

-👩🏽‍🎓 Committed to continuous learning with a **Master's degree in Cybersecurity** and **various certifications**, always eager to enhance my knowledge.
+👩🏽‍🎓 My journey in cybersecurity has been fueled by a love for learning and growth.
+With a **Master’s degree in Cybersecurity** and a collection of **certifications**, I'm always on the lookout for new knowledge and skills to master.

-💻 **Investigate security incidents** and implement customized **mitigation strategies** to enhance cybersecurity defenses.
+💻 My day-to-day involves **investigating security incidents** and crafting bespoke **mitigation strategies** to fortify cybersecurity defenses.
+There's nothing quite like the thrill of outsmarting a cyber threat!

-👩🏽‍💻 Utilize tools such as Splunk SIEM, CrowdStrike, Cisco AMP, and Proofpoint for threat detection, response, and remediation.
+👩🏽‍💻 I leverage powerful tools like **SIEM (Splunk and CrowdStrike), Cisco AMP, and Proofpoint** to detect, respond to, and remediate threats.
+Each tool is a vital part of my arsenal, helping me stay one step ahead of the game.

-💖 Enthusiastic about advancing security.
+💖 I'm passionate about advancing security and making the digital world a safer place for everyone.

-📍 Located in Boston, MA
+📍 Currently based in the vibrant city of **Boston, MA,** I'm always eager to connect with like-minded professionals and take on new challenges.
+Let's make cyberspace safer together!